liquibase/liquibase-contribute-site/docs/extensions/your-first-extension.md

 and when you run `liquibase update` you will now have a table named `hello` with a column named `world`.

 **Here are some ideas for things you can try:**

 - Change the name of the table created by `helloWorld`
 - Add a "dataType" parameter to `helloWorld`

 ## Next Steps

-In the next topic, [Extension Anatomy](extension-anatomy.html), we look closer at teh source code of the helloWorld extension and explain key concepts.
+In the next topic, [Extension Anatomy](/extensions/extension-anatomy), we look closer at the source code of the helloWorld extension and explain key concepts.